-Calorie-rich shrimp pasta tops Xtreme Eating listJanuary 17th, 2013 in Overweight and Obesity /
+Calorie-rich shrimp pasta tops Xtreme Eating listJanuary 17, 2013 in Medicine & Health / Overweight and Obesity

 A plate of crispy battered shrimp, mushrooms, tomato and arugula tossed with spaghettini and a cream sauce took the cake Wednesday as the most calorie-rich chain restaurant dish in America.